Giacomo Benedetti: Career

 Born in Montepulciano, Benedetti started his career in Pianese youth sector, and was promoted to the first team on 2017–18 Serie D season.
 With the team, won the promotion to Serie C in 2018–19 Serie D, and he made his professional debut on 25 August 2019 against Pro Vercelli.

 On 16 September 2020, he signed with Serie C club Pontedera.
 On 23 March 2021, he extended his contract with the club.

+On 19 July 2024, Benedetti joined Arzignano Valchiampo on a two-season contract.